Pole Vault (communications system): Troposcatter takes over

 Bell proposed that the pressing need to link Goose Bay and Gander be carried out with the original relay system as soon as possible, but that the rest of the links in the chain be delayed until the results of the experimental system could be examined.
 In the fall of 1952, Bell Labs agreed to send their system to Bell Canada for cold weather testing in Labrador for a series of experiments that would last about a year.
-Meanwhile, similar tests were taking place in the southern U.S. to determine which frequencies worked best, and this determined that the original 2 GHz range was not as effective as lower frequencies between 500 to 1000 MHz.
+Meanwhile, similar tests were taking place in the southern U.S. to determine which frequencies worked best, and this determined that the original 2 GHz range was not as effective as lower frequencies between 500 and 1000 MHz.
 Bell's tests in Labrador were extremely favourable and both Bell Canada and Bell Labs agreed that the system was ready for development.

 Bell proposed a new network with stations co-located at the Pinetree stations, about 150 miles apart.
 If this proved too challenging in practice, additional stations could be built at the midpoints.
 The original network of 50 stations for the entire network was reduced to 10, all at sites with existing logistics support.
 The initial concept was for the southern sections to have 36 voice channels as far north as Hopedale, 24 circuits to Resolution Island and then 12 on the final short hop to Frobisher Bay.
 The estimated cost of the original relay system was $41 million, but widely expected to run over this.
 The new system was expected to be much less expensive.